Glastonbury Abbey Institute

 Adult Education Courses & Days of Reflection

-Under the category of "Days of Reflection" we are offering four "part of the day" opportunities to reflect.
+Under the category of "Days of Reflection" we are offering an opportunity to reflect.
 For details on these "days" please click here.

 Faith & Film Series

-For the seventh year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
-We have a number of exciting changes in our upcoming programs.
-Movies begin promptly at 6:30 p.m.
+For the ninth year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
+We have two matinees scheduled for November and March.
+Movies begin promptly at 6:30 p.m. and matinees at 2:00 p.m.
 Discussion will follow the movie.
 Tea, coffee and snacks will be served.
 We invite you to come early with friends and bring a sandwich.
-All films will be shown on Thursday evenings in the Morcone Center.
+All films will be shown on Thursday in the Morcone Center.
 Glastonbury Abbey holds the appropriate movie site licensing to show all films.
 Donations are gratefully accepted.
-Please click here for a 2016-17 schedule of films.
+Please click here for a 2018-19 schedule of films.

 Women's Spirituality Group

 Anam Cara provides an opportunity for women to focus on spiritual growth in an open, nurturing environment.
-Held at the Held at the Morcone Conference Center on the second Friday of each month at 7 pm.
+Held at the Morcone Conference Center on the second Friday of each month at 7 pm.
 Contact Ellie Devine at 781-635-6073 for more information.